Foot of snow blankets parts of Midwest, disrupts travel - WTMJ

 Associated Press

 OMAHA, Neb.
-(AP) — A major winter storm dropped more than a foot of snow on parts of Nebraska and Iowa, disrupting traffic and shuttering some schools, while blanketing other parts of the middle of the country with snow that continued to fall Tuesday.
+(AP) — A major winter storm dumped more than a foot of snow on parts of the middle of the country while another system blanketed parts of the Southwest with snow, disrupting travel for a second consecutive day Tuesday and shuttering many schools.

-There were early closures of several coronavirus testing sites on Monday in Nebraska and Iowa, and both states saw 12 or 13 inches (30.5 to 33 centimeters) of snow in places by Tuesday morning.
-A least 4 inches (10 centimeters) of snow was expected into Tuesday across most of an area stretching from central Kansas northeast to Chicago and southern Michigan.
+There were closures of several coronavirus testing sites on Monday and Tuesday in Nebraska and Iowa, and both states saw 12 to 15 inches (30.5 to 38.1 centimeters) of snow in places.
+At least 4 inches (10 centimeters) of snow was expected through Tuesday across most of an area stretching from central Kansas northeast to Chicago and southern Michigan.

-National Weather Service meteorologist Taylor Nicolaisen, who is based near Omaha, Nebraska, said up to 15 inches (38 centimeters) was likely between York, Nebraska, and Des Moines, Iowa, and that it has been at least 15 years since that area received more than a foot of snow in a single storm.
+National Weather Service meteorologist Taylor Nicolaisen, who is based near Omaha, Nebraska, said up to 15 inches (38 centimeters) was reported in spots between York, Nebraska, and Des Moines, Iowa.
+He said it’s uncommon for the region to get more than a foot of snow from a single storm, and it has been decades since some cities saw this much snow.

-“This is historic snow,” Nicolaisen said of the snow in that area.
+“A lot of people tend to misremember snow events — especially from when you were a kid.
+Everything felt like a foot of snow when you were a kid,” Nicolaisen said.
+“The snow drifts were literally higher than your head when you were a kid, but that’s because you were 2 1/2 feet tall.”

+The storm made travel treacherous in places as wind-whipped snow piled up.
+Interstates were temporarily closed in western Nebraska and in Wisconsin near Milwaukee because of crashes Tuesday morning, and scores of flights were cancelled at airports across the region.
+Officials urged drivers to stay off the roads.

+Wind gusts of 15 mph (24 kph) to 25 mph (40 kph) were reported across southern Wisconsin, creating drifting snow, reduced visibilities and complicating snow removal efforts, said Andy Boxell, a meteorologist with the weather service’s office in Sullivan, Wisconsin.

+“It’s not only snow but it’s pretty darn windy out there, so that’s causing a lot blowing and drifting,” he said.

-In northern Illinois, snowfall began around sunset Monday and by early Tuesday more than 3 inches (7.6 centimeters) was reported in places.
-Meteorologist Bett Borchardt forecast snowfall up to 8 inches (20.3 centimeters) or more before it ends Tuesday evening.
+In the Chicago area, between between 3 inches (7.6 centimeters) and 5 inches (12.7 centimeters) of snow had fallen by early Tuesday.
+Meteorologist Bett Borchardt forecast snowfall up to 8 inches (20.3 centimeters) or more in northern Illinois before the storm ends Tuesday evening.

 The last comparable snowfall hit the area in November 2018, when 8.4 inches (21.3 centimeters) fell.

-Chicago on Monday warned residents that hazardous conditions were likely during Tuesday morning commutes and some power outages are possible.
-City officials have dispatched about 280 salt spreaders to clear main streets and have created warming centers in libraries and park facilities.
-And a winter weather advisory was issued for northwest Indiana.

-Many schools and businesses closed Monday as the storm moved across the Midwest and officials urged drivers to stay off the roads.
+Many schools and businesses closed for a second day in a row Tuesday across the Midwest as crews worked to dig out after the storm.
 In western Iowa, Missouri Valley Superintendent Brent Hoesing reworked the lyrics of the 1970s hit “I Will Survive” to tell students in his district, “So Stay Inside.”

 Roughly 250 semi trucks waited out the storm at the Petro truck stop alongside Interstate 80 in York, Nebraska.
-Manager Rachael Adamson said she could see knee-high drifts and that sidewalks needed to be shoveled every half hour.
+Manager Rachael Adamson said she could see knee-high drifts and that sidewalks needed to be shoveled every half hour on Monday.

 “We haven’t had this much snow in quite a few years,” Adamson said.